olee2002/simpleblog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app is to give a quick example of Ruby on Rails CRUD functionality.
+Find the deployed app [here] ( https://olee-blog-post.herokuapp.com/)

+Technolgies used:

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Postgresql

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* ERB

-* ...
+* Bootstrap